Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611101-ParticipationOverview.md

 >
 > ${buttonlink?text=Become a Certified User&url=%23%21Quiz%3A&highlight=true}

+Your validation submissions are due August 22 at 23:59 EST.

 ### Final Submission Phase

 During the final submission phase, in order for a participant to be eligible as a consortium-level author, there are two parts to the final submission:

+1. A short paper submission to the [**BrainLes CMT submission system**](https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FBrainLes2021%2F).
+View [**Writeup Submission**](#!Synapse:syn25829070/wiki/611105).
+Short papers are due August 23 at 10:00 Eastern Time.
-1. An executable Docker container that contains the participant's model.
+2. An executable Docker container that contains the participant's model.
 View [**Docker Submission**](#!Synapse:syn25829070/wiki/611103).
 Final containers are due August 27 at 23:59 Eastern Time.
-1. A short paper submission to the [**BrainLes CMT submission system**](https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FBrainLes2021%2F).
-View [**Writeup Submission**](#!Synapse:syn25829070/wiki/611105).
-Short papers are due August 13 at 23:59 Eastern Time.
+Your short paper **must be submitted** in order for you to be able to submit your final docker.

 ## **Step 5.
 Submission**